ShemaTZ/ShemaTZ/README.md

 - 💞️ I’m looking to collaborate on any of your projects
 - 📫 How to reach me just send me a message on instagram "siket_tz"
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can spend hours by only sitting down and playing with my mind
+- ⚡ Fun fact: I used to eat sponge's when I was a kid

 <!---
 ShemaTZ/ShemaTZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.